ibm-cloud-docs/speech-to-text/acoustic-create.md

 The following examples show the addition of both audio- and archive-type resources:

 -   This example adds an audio-type resource to the custom acoustic model with the specified `customization_id`.
 The `Content-Type` header identifies the type of the audio as `audio/wav`.
-The audio file, **audio1.wav**, is passed as the body of the request, and the resource is given the named `audio1`.
+The audio file, **audio1.wav**, is passed as the body of the request, and the resource is given the name `audio1`.

     ```bash
     curl -X POST -u "apikey:{apikey}"